AntaresSimulatorTeam/andromede-modeling-prototype/README.md

   using our concepts.

 ## Link with Antares Simulator software
-The pyGems package forms part of the Antares project, but its implementation is completely independent of that of the AntaresSimulator software.
+The GemsPy package forms part of the Antares project, but its implementation is completely independent of that of the AntaresSimulator software.
 Although it was initially designed to prototype the next features of the Antares software (for more information, see [Antares Simulator documentation](https://antares-simulator.readthedocs.io/en/latest/user-guide/modeler/01-overview-modeler/), its structuring and development practices have resulted in high-quality, self-supporting code.
 It is currently maintained to offer the flexibility of the designed modelling language and interpreter to Python users and to continue exploring its potential.